matatk/tdd-bdd-commit/README.md

 Background
 -----------

-In [Test-driven Development](http://en.wikipedia.org/wiki/Test-driven_development) there are three main types of commits:
+In [Test-driven development](http://en.wikipedia.org/wiki/Test-driven_development) and [Behaviour-driven development](http://en.wikipedia.org/wiki/Behavior-driven_development) there are three main types of commits:

  * "red" after a failing test/part-test;
  * "green" when that test/part passes, and